camunda/camunda-docs/docs/self-managed/operational-guides/multi-region/dual-region-ops.md

   --set tasklist.enabled=false
 ```

-5. Upgrade the failover Camunda environment in `CAMUNDA_NAMESPACE_FAILOVER` and `REGION_SURVIVING` to point to the new Elasticsearch
+5. Upgrade the failover Camunda environment in `CAMUNDA_NAMESPACE_FAILOVER` and `REGION_SURVIVING` to point to the new Elasticsearch:

 ```bash
 helm upgrade $HELM_RELEASE_NAME camunda/camunda-platform \